-The Learning Commons will extend throughout the 1st floor of the Oviatt (including the Core and both Wings).
+The Learning Commons extends throughout the 1st floor of the Oviatt (including the Core and both Wings).

-What hours will the Oviatt Library Learning Commons be open?
+What hours is the Oviatt Library Learning Commons open?

-The Oviatt Library Learning Commons will be open all hours that the Oviatt Library is open.
+The Oviatt Library Learning Commons is open all hours that the Oviatt Library is open.

-Comfortable ergonomically-designed individual seating for reading and computing will be provided.
-In addition, the Oviatt Library Learning Commons will offer group study rooms and different group seating configurations to allow for collaborative work with computing options.
+Comfortable ergonomically-designed individual seating for reading and computing is provided.
+In addition, the Oviatt Library Learning Commons offers group study rooms and different group seating configurations to allow for collaborative work with computing options.

-Will there still be reference books (dictionaries, encyclopedias) available for consultation on the first floor?
+Are there reference books (dictionaries, encyclopedias) available for consultation on the first floor?

 Yes.
-The Oviatt Library Learning Commons will still offer students, faculty and staff a collection of print resources available for browsing.
-In addition, our growing electronic reference resources will also be searchable via online access to our growing collection.
+The Oviatt Library Learning Commons offers students, faculty and staff a collection of print resources available for browsing.
+In addition, our growing electronic reference resources is also searchable via online access to our growing collection.

 What printing and copying equipment is available?

-Printing will be available in the Oviatt Library Learning Commons and it will require the use of a debit card.
+Printing is available in the Oviatt Library Learning Commons and requires the use of a debit card.
 Debit cards may be purchased within the Commons via vending machines.
-Photocopying will also be available within the commons.
+Photocopying is also available within the commons.

-What kinds of computers will be available for use in the Oviatt Library Learning Commons?
+What kinds of computers are available for use in the Oviatt Library Learning Commons?